 News

-Ambassador of Maldives to Belgium, Geela Ali presents her Letters of Credence to His Majesty King Philippe of Belgium
+Non-Resident Ambassador of Maldives to the Netherlands presents her Letter of Credence to the King of the Netherlands

-Ambassador Geela assured King Philippe of the commitment of the Government of Maldives to enhance the bilateral ties between the two countries and to work together to foster closer collaboration in areas of common interest such as climate change, sustainable development and tourism.
+Ambassador Geela also reassured the commitment of the Government of Maldives to enhance the bilateral ties between the two countries and to work together to foster closer collaboration in areas of common interest such as climate change, renewable energy and sustainable development.

-Ambassador Geela was accompanied by Mr. Mohamed Shaffau Ibrahim, First Secretary and Mr. Hassan Nawaaf, Second Secretary at the Embassy of Maldives in Brussels
+Ambassador Geela was accompanied by her spouse Mr. Abdulla Mushrif and the First Secretary at the Embassy of Maldives in Brussels, Mr. Mohamed Shaffau Ibrahim.

 logo